Corning Inc.: Other activities

 Corning employs roughly 61,200 people worldwide and had sales of $14.08 billion in 2021.
-The company has been listed for many years among Fortune magazine's 500 largest companies, and was ranked #297 in 2015.
+The company has been listed for many years among Fortune's 500 largest companies, and was ranked No. 297 in 2015.

 Although the company has long been publicly owned, James R. Houghton, great-great-grandson of the founder, served as chairman of the board of directors from 2001 to 2007.
 Over the years Houghton family ownership has declined to about 2%.
-Wendell P. Weeks has been with the company since 1983 and As of March 2013 was chairman, chief executive officer, and president.
+Wendell Weeks has been with the company since 1983 and As of March 2013 was chairman, chief executive officer, and president.

 Over its 160-year history Corning invented a process for rapid and inexpensive production of light bulbs, including developing the glass for Thomas Edison's light bulb.
 Corning was the glass supplier for lightbulbs for General Electric after Edison General Electric merged with Thomson-Houston Electric Company in 1892.
 It was an early major manufacturer of glass panels and funnels for television tubes, invented and produced Vycor (high temperature glass with high thermal shock resistance).
 Corning invented and produced Pyrex, CorningWare and Visions Pyroceram glass-ceramic cookware, and Corelle durable glass dinnerware.
 Corning manufactured the windows for US crewed space vehicles, and supplied the glass blank for the primary mirror in the Hubble Space Telescope.

+In 1982, Corning launched Chameleon® Sunglasses and Serengeti® sunglasses at retail, featuring the exclusive combination of Photochromic and Spectral Control® technologies in the lenses.

 In July 2008, Corning announced the sale of Steuben Glass Works to Steuben Glass LLC, an affiliate of the private equity firm Schottenstein Stores Corporation.
 Steuben Glass had been unprofitable for more than a decade, losing 30 million dollars over the previous five years.

-In February 2011, Corning acquired MobileAccess Networks, an Israeli company that develops Distributed antenna systems, which are often used by universities, stadiums and airports to ensure seamless wireless coverage throughout a facility.
+In February 2011, Corning acquired MobileAccess Networks, an Israeli company that develops distributed antenna systems, which are often used by universities, stadiums and airports to ensure seamless wireless coverage throughout a facility.
 MobileAccess Networks became part of Corning's telecommunications business unit.
 In July 2017, Corning acquired SpiderCloud Wireless.

-In December 2017, Corning acquired All of 3M Communication Market Division, in a cash transaction approximately $900 million.
-Acquisition will be close during 2018, 3M Communication Market Division became part of Corning Optical Communications business unit.
+In December 2017, Corning acquired all of 3M Communication Market Division, in a cash transaction of approximately $900 million.
+Acquisition closed during 2018; 3M Communication Market Division became part of Corning Optical Communications business unit.